GENERAL TERMS AND CONDITIONS OF TICKET AND ASSOCIATED PRODUCT SALES

 In addition, the Purchaser is encouraged to look in their email program’s “spam” folder for the email containing the Ticket(s) or Product’s proof of purchase.

 Tickets and Products cannot be exchanged or reimbursed, no matter what reason is raised by the Purchaser, including any case of impossibility for the Purchaser to be present at all or part of the Event for any reason whatsoever (personal, professional, medical, technical or other reason), even if the Purchaser holds supporting documents of any kind.

 GIP’s sale of Tickets constitutes the performance of a leisure activity service that must be provided on a given date or within a defined period.
 The right to cancel provided for in Article L221-18 of the French Consumer Protection Code therefore does not apply (Article L.221-28(12) of such Code).

-The same is true for any additional services or performance, provided they are inseparable from the Tickets, which the Purchaser acknowledges and accepts.
+The same is true for any additional services or performance in relation with Products (such as the provision of accommodation other than residential), provided they are inseparable from the Tickets, which the Purchaser acknowledges and accepts.